Kurogue/TeamPolk/README.md

 # ProTrack Automotive Systems
 Team Polk's final project for Software Engineering Spring 2023.
-This project focuses on creating an inventory system to keep record of vehicles.
+This project focuses on creating an inventory system to keep record of vehicles for a small company.
 This program has a selection of features and functions for the user to interact with the GUI.
 A user, for instance, can find a particular vehicle with a known vehicle ID in the database.

 ### Installation
 [Instructions on how to install and set up the project]